mersalas/ecosa/README.md

 # ecosa

-This is the repository for the codes of vote and stack models in the paper, [Interpretable ensemble classifiers for reliable prediction of antibacterial activities of peptides against Escherichia coli and Staphylococcus aureus](https://ssrn.com/abstract=4736138).
+This is the repository for the codes of vote and stack models in the paper, [Interpretable ensemble classifiers for reliable prediction of antibacterial activities of peptides against *Escherichia coli* and *Staphylococcus aureus*](https://ssrn.com/abstract=4736138).

 ![Graphical abstract](paper1_gabstract.jpeg)